seanox/virtual-environment/platform/Resources/platform/Resources/manual.md

 conditions and reduce unintended interaction with the host file system and registry.

-__The project consists of the [platform](platform), the [launcher](launcher) and
-the [startup tool](startup).
-The platform manages virtual disks (creation, attachment, detachment, maintenance).
-The launcher provides keyboard-based access to programs inside the workspace, and the startup tool initializes services and applications.
-A [module concept](modules) for integrating external tools exists as a proof of concept but is not the current focus of development.__
+__The Workspace project consists of the platform, launcher, startup and inventory components.
+The platform manages the workspace lifecycle, including virtual disk creation, attachment, detachment and maintenance.
+It creates a configured, ready-to-use workspace containing the launcher, startup and inventory tools, including the required directory structure and configuration.
+The launcher provides keyboard-optimized access to workspace applications, the startup tool executes workspace initialization scripts, and the inventory tool analyzes file system and Windows registry changes to support the creation of portable applications.
+All three tools are standalone applications and can also be used independently.

+BitLocker-encrypted virtual disks are supported for environments where encryption requirements apply.

 # Usage